dmcin003/basicStopwatch/README.md

-# A simple Stopwatch using React + Typesript + Vite
+# A simple Stopwatch using React + Typescript + Vite
 ```